gokhandeveloper/ios4che/readme.md

 </ol>
 <h3>Contributions and Feedback</h3>

-If you are interesting in contributing to the project, please contact me.
+If you are interested in contributing to the project, please contact me.
 I would like to hear your feedback and feature requests.
 Thank you.